Five songs after poems by Joseph von Eichendorff for medium voice and piano (op. 88b, 1987)

 I stroke and pinch in sweet jest,

-like a real love gate
+like a real love fool

 I gently lean my cheek against you,